 - All companies limited by guarantee must be registered with Companies House, the Registrar of Companies in the UK.

 - A company limited by guarantee must have at least one director and one guarantor.
-A sole individual may assume both positions, or there can be multiple directors and guarantors.
-Information about all directors and guarantors will be available on public record.
+One person may assume both positions, or there can be multiple directors and guarantors.
+Information held on all directors and guarantors will be available on public record.

-- You must complete a Memorandum of Association and adopt Articles of Association during the company formation process.
-The Memorandum states the name of each owner (guarantor) and their agreement to set up the company and become members.
-The Articles outlines the rules and regulations the company has to follow.
-We provide a standard Memorandum and Articles which are suitable for setting up a limited by guarantee company.
+- All registered companies require a memorandum of association and articles of association.
+The memorandum states the name of each owner (guarantor) and their agreement to set up the company and become members.
+The articles outline the rules and regulations the company must follow.
+The memorandum is provided by Companies House and the articles are supplied by 1st Formations.

 Frequently asked questions

 Why would I incorporate a company limited by guarantee?

 The majority of companies limited by guarantee are set up by non-profit organisations such as sports and social clubs, unions, workers’ co-operatives, etc. If you require a company for the purpose of raising money to promote and further the aims of your business alone, rather than taking profits for yourself, a limited by guarantee company is a good choice.

 A company limited by guarantee is owned by individuals and/or corporate bodies known as ‘guarantors’.
 Guarantors do not have any shares in the company and, generally, they do not take any of the profits.
 The owners of a company limited by guarantee will agree to pay a sum of money, known as a ‘guarantee’, if the company has any debts or becomes insolvent.

 Who can be a guarantor?

 A guarantor can be any person or a corporate body.
 Their details will be registered with Companies House and displayed on public record.

 How many people will I require to register a company limited by guarantee?